Anthropology (ANTH)

 ANTH 31500 Animals & Human Exceptionalism (LA)

 Explores the historical and current relationship between nonhuman animals and humans, focusing on anthropogenic influences on animal welfare, conservation, and interpretations of animal cognition and emotions.
 Examines the concept of human exceptionalism, the belief that humans have special status or value among all biodiversity based on our unique capacities, and how this has influenced societal attitudes and actions towards nonhuman animals, both wild and domestic, in different parts of the world.
 Discusses how the evolutionary success of the human species has negatively impacted animal species globally.
-Prerequisites: Any ANTH course at 200-level or higher.
-(O,S)
+Prerequisites: Any liberal arts course at 200-level or higher.
+(IRR)

 Attributes: AN2, AN3